Warning

 Most children grow out of their egg allergy.
 It may take 3 to 5 years before the allergy goes away completely.

-Egg allergy and Vaccines
+Egg allergy and Vaccines:

 Referral

-When to refer to Dieticians:
+When to refer to Paediatric Dieticians

-General Paediatrics
+When to refer to General Paediatrics

-Refer to General Paediatrics via SciStore:
+Refer to General Paediatrics via SCI Store:

-• Children with anaphylaxis symptoms involving airway / breathing (cough, wheeze or swelling of the throat, eg, choking), or the circulation (faintness, floppiness or shock)
+• Children with anaphylaxis symptoms involving airway / breathing (cough, wheeze or swelling of the throat, eg, choking), or the circulation (faintness, floppiness or shock).

-• Children with severe protracted vomiting or diarrhoea during reaction
+• Children with severe protracted vomiting or diarrhoea during reaction.

-• Children who also receive regular asthma preventative treatment and/or have difficult-to-control asthma
+• Children who also receive regular asthma preventative treatment and/or have difficult to control asthma.

-• Egg allergy with another major food allergy (milk, peanut, tree nuts, wheat, fish)
+• Egg allergy with another major food allergy (milk, peanut, tree nuts, wheat, fish).

 • Still allergic when approaching primary school age.

-If only advice is required, please use Clinical Dialogue
+If advice only is required, please use Clinical Dialogue.

 Further information for Health Care Professionals